adityagc/fortune-tellers/README.md

 Fortune Teller App

 This is a Dash app that allows users to visualize the historical stock prices and predict future prices of selected companies, as well as adjust the parameters of the prediction model and the confidence interval.
 The app is designed to be interactive, responsive, and easy to use.
+The app is deployed via a hosting service called Heroku and the link to our standalone visualization can be found here- https://fortune-tellers.herokuapp.com/

+Disclaimer-
+Please note that due to API limitations, we can currently only query 5 tickers per minute.
+Also note that there is a gap between the last date recorded and the first day of forecast which represents the time difference between the closing time of that day (5 pm) and the opening bell of the next day (8 am).

 Design Rationale